When talking about the legends of NASCAR racing, especially over the last 20 years, no conversation is complete without mentioning Jamie McMurray.

 - Three top-ten finishes in rookie Xfinity season

-- Won first Sprint Cup race in second career event.
+- Won first Sprint Cup race in a second career event.

 - Two wins and 6th in overall standings during second Xfinity season